Health in the workplace

 Underground mining in the South African gold fields presents a number of occupational health challenges for management and employees.
 Exposure to dust, silica and noise are serious workplace hazards, and may result in occupational lung diseases such as silicosis, pulmonary tuberculosis, and noise-induced hearing loss.

 Over the years the South African gold industry, along with important stakeholders, has developed responses to these hazards.
-The Mine Health and Safety Act of 1996, in seeking to promote a culture of health and safety in the industry, regulates the duties of employers and employees in identifying hazards and eliminating, controlling and minimising health and safety risks.
+The Mine Health and Safety Act of 1996, in seeking to promote a culture of health and safety in the industry, regulates the duties of employers and employees in identifying hazards and eliminating, controlling, and minimising health and safety risks.

 Policy for health & safety